columbiaspace/columbiaspace.org/README.md

 # The website of the Columbia Space Initiative

 This project is being continued from https://github.com/prichardsf/ColumbiaSpace .
-It should have been forked, but wasn't.

 ## How to use GitHub